Z3rio/zerio-duty/README.md

 **This is not how this script works**, this script does not change your job name, it simply uses player metadata.

 # Contribution
 If you want to contribute to this project, then please do.
-We are open to any help at all, simply open a PR (Pull Request) on the Githu Repository, or open an Issue on the Github Repository.
+We are open to any help at all, simply open a PR (Pull Request) on the Github Repository, or open an Issue on the Github Repository.

 # Exports